 Feed the Giraffes at the Zoo

-At the Jacksonville Zoo and Gardens you can feed the giraffes any time!
-Typically other zoos have designated times for these activities and lines get very long.
+At the Jacksonville Zoo and Gardens you can feed the giraffes!
+When you purchase a wristband for the additional attractions, feeding the giraffes is included.
 It’s so cool to come so close to these beauties (and wish your eyelashes were as glamorous as theirs).
-If it turns out the giraffes aren’t hungry, just hang on to your receipt for next time!

 The Jacksonville Zoo and Gardens has a splash pad!
 The water feature opens annually in March and it’s free with your zoo membership.
 Be sure to pack a bathing suit (and swim diaper) if you’re visiting in the hot summer months so the kids can cool off after walking around.